CFA Regulations Review 2025

 DJCS reviewed and endorsed the policy proposals.
 The policy proposals were then approved by the Minister for Emergency Services.

-The approved policy positions formed the basis for the development of the Regulatory Impact Statement and draft Regulations.
+The approved policy positions formed the basis for the development of the Regulatory Impact Statement and 2025 Regulations, which were open for public consultation via Engage Victoria between 12 March - 13 May 2025.

 Will there be changes to the way CFA operates?